kylepott/controls/primer.md

 ### Documentation actually helps

 The [agile manifesto](https://agilemanifesto.org/) demands "working software over comprehensive documentation."
-Paradoxically, this is an area where some documentation about how a control is designed can save future hours of effort.
+Paradoxically, this is an area where *some* documentation about the design of a control can save future hours of effort.
 Your future-self will thank you.

 ### Everyone is on the same team